plumti/algotrading_simulation/README.md

 # price_prediction_simulation
 This is a quick python tutorial on how to create a stock price price simulation.

 **Disclaimer: This tutorial is for educational purposes only and should not be interpreted as trading advice.
-The provided code, timestamps, and datasets are used for visualization and experimentation purposes and may not represent a realistic trading model.**
+The provided code, timestamps, and datasets are used for visualisation and experimentation purposes and may not represent a realistic trading model.**

 By following the steps below, you'll be able to understand the purpose of the code and get started with your stock price analysis project.